 - A hoax device (e.g., fake bomb);

-- Any other “implement” or device fashioned to inflict serious bodily injury or death and that has no common lawful purpose.
+- Any other “implement” for infliction of serious bodily injury or death and that has no common lawful purpose.

 [Source: Tennessee Code Annotated § 39-17-1302]